 - Backbone: Backbone is mainly used to develop single-page applications and can be used with the tools like handlebars, Chaplin, Thorax, and Marionette.
 Its framework is based on the MVC architecture which provides a seamless connection synchronization between the front-end and back-end.
 However, it doesn’t provide ready-made structures to create the applications.

 This is all about the frontend Web Development frameworks.
 Using them, you can develop several tools, build websites with responsive designs, create version control, and more

-In this blog on Web Development for beginners, you have briefly learned about what Web Development is and who Web Developers are.
-Further, you have come across the numerous skills that you need to acquire to become a professional in this field.
-With our Web Development training, you will master these skills and more and will also receive an industry-recognized course completion certification from us.
+In this blog, we have briefly learned about what web development is and who web developers are.
+We have also discussed a number of web developer skills that you need to acquire to become a professional in this field.
+With our web development training, you will be able to easily master these skills.
+You will also receive an industry-recognized course completion certification from us.

-Reach out to us on our Web Technology Community and get a resolution to all your Web Development-related queries!
+Reach out to us on our Web Technology Community and get a resolution to all your queries related to Web Development!